superstarlifter/doc/docs/internal/windows_schedule_email.md

 ## Send a scheduled email from Windows via Powershell
-You can use PowerShell to send and email with an attachment to a designated StarLifter email address.
+You can use PowerShell to send an email with an attachment to a designated StarLifter email address.

-### Create the Poweshell script
+### Create the PowerShell script

 Open the Powershell environment by searching for Powershell in the Windows search and selecting Windows Powershell ISE.